kresomysl53/LinkedIn-scraper/README.md

 - **The author assumes no liability** for damages or legal issues resulting from improper or unauthorized use.

 Always respect platforms, people, and data boundaries.
 If you're unsure, **don’t run it**.

-## TODO
-- [ ] Finalize selectors for advanced job offer filtering

----

-*Built with Playwright • Optimized for Stealth • Built on Earth, by Earth 🌍*